Is magnesium an effective treatment for ed?

 Other risk factors that men need to take note of include:

-- Diabetes: Diabetes causes damage to nerves and can interfere with the physiological actions required for an erection to occur.
+Diabetes causes damage to nerves and can interfere with the physiological actions required for an erection to occur.
 Studies indicate that diabetes is linked to a number of potential adverse effects related to the sexual health of a patient3.
 Several sexual dysfunctions may be experienced in men with diabetes.
 This includes erectile dysfunction.
 Problems with the man’s libido may also develop.

-- Hypertension: Men with hypertension are also at a higher risk of erectile dysfunction.
+Men with hypertension are also at a higher risk of erectile dysfunction.
 High blood pressure causes several problems in the body.
 Chronic high blood pressure causes damage to blood vessels.
 This can affect the blood vessels in the penis.
 The result may be issued with a man’s ability to have a normal erection.

-- Obesity: Obesity is another important risk factor that needs to be noted.
+Obesity is another important risk factor that needs to be noted.
 There are several studies that have shown a link between erectile dysfunction and obesity.
 One study4 explains that erectile dysfunction is exceptionally common among male patients who are obese.

-- Low testosterone: When testosterone levels are low in the male body, there is a risk for erectile dysfunction too.
+When testosterone levels are low in the male body, there is a risk for erectile dysfunction too.
 Testosterone has no direct impact on a man’s erectile function.
 It does, however, contribute to blood production and may affect blood flow.
 This is due to the increased nitric oxide production experienced with healthy levels of this hormone.
 Testosterone also affects male libido.
 Low libido in men can contribute to erectile difficulties.
 One study5 explains there is a definite connection between low testosterone and erectile problems.

-- Depression: also plays a role.
+Depression also plays a role.
 It is important to remember that erectile function has both physical and mental factors.
 Depression can cause a decline in sex drive.
 In turn, this may contribute to erectile dysfunction.

 Other factors that can also play a role in the risk of erectile dysfunction include: